gregallensworth/MobileMapStarter/README.md

 A starting framework for mobile maps using Cordova/Phonegap.
 A minimal but functional, standalone mobile app from which to build your own creations.

-_This is the jQuery Mobile version of MobileMapStarter_
+_This is the jQuery Mobile version of MobileMapStarter.
+It will not be actively maintained after 2016._

+_If you like Angular, try https://github.com/GreenInfo-Network/MobileMapStarter2 instead._

 _If you use Ionic, you may be interested in https://github.com/greeninfo/IonicMapStarter instead._